guihen01/Pick-Jira-Items/README.md

 routines are async . so use await instruction for some routines

+routine will be included in a .DLL library soon.
+So all that will be needed is to include the library in your code ( in visual stuio code, make a refrence to this library in your project m use nuget package manager to include the library nuget package)

-routine will be included in a .DLL library soon .see Jiralib.dll in https://github.com/guihen01/RestApi-JIRA-Lib
+see Jiralib.dll in https://github.com/guihen01/RestApi-JIRA-Lib

 # Download